-- Engage with associated Summer Programme training provided by the Department and/or other agencies. - Familiarise teachers/SNAs with guidance materials and resources provided by the Department. - Recruit staff to work on the summer programme, both internally and externally - Where schools are using external staff, establish procedures to facilitate the sharing of relevant student information, appropriate planning documentation and details of school policies and procedures to new staff or to staff who are unfamiliar with the students. - Work collaboratively with school personnel to identify the students who should participate on the school-based programme and communicate with their parents/guardians. - > Develop the school's summer programme and activities in line with this year's theme. - Develop a timetable for the Summer Programme. - Where required, make arrangements for transport. - Liaise with the school's Esinet Local Administrator to ensure they include external staff on the schools resource / staff list.
+- Engage with associated Summer Programme training provided by the Department and/or other agencies. - > Familiarise teachers/SNAs with guidance materials and resources provided by the Department. - > Recruit staff to work on the summer programme, both internally and externally - Where schools are using external staff, establish procedures to facilitate the sharing of relevant student information, appropriate planning documentation and details of school policies and procedures to new staff or to staff who are unfamiliar with the students. - Work collaboratively with school personnel to identify the students who should participate on the school-based programme and communicate with their parents/guardians. - > Develop the school's summer programme and activities in line with this year's theme. - > Develop a timetable for the Summer Programme. - > Where required, make arrangements for transport. - Ensure that accommodations (i.e. classrooms, school buildings) in the school are available for the duration of the programme. - Liaise with the school's Esinet Local Administrator to ensure they include external staff on the schools resource / staff list.
 This will need to be done before the Summer Programme Manager takes over.

-Collaboration will be needed between the Organiser and the school's Summer Programme Manager prior to commencement of each scheme to support the delivery of the Summer

-Programme in the school.
+Collaboration will be needed between the Organiser and the school's Summer Programme Manager prior to commencement of the Post Primary scheme to support the delivery of the Summer Programme in the school.
 This handover of duties to the Summer Programme Manager is needed as part of the Organiser's preparation work.